00JIMMY00/Grad_Doc/Book.md

    Here `<->` is the operator for cosine distance in pgvector (or `<=>` depending on version).
 The query returns, say, top 5 chunks with smallest distance (meaning highest similarity) to the query.
 These chunks are presumed to be the most relevant pieces of information from our knowledge base for answering the question.
 5. **Context Assembly:** The retrieved chunk texts are then assembled into a single context string.
 We might simply concatenate them, possibly with some separator or bullet points.
 We might also include their source info if needed (though in our minimal approach we likely just take the text).
 6. **Prompt Construction:** We now prepare the prompt for the LLM.
 Typically, the prompt could be something like: “You are an expert AI.
 Use the following context to answer the question.\n\nContext:\n\[retrieved texts]\n\nQuestion: \[user’s question]\nAnswer:”.
 We design the prompt such that the model understands it should use the context to answer and not diverge.
 In our code, we might have a template string (as in the EnterpriseDB code snippet which shows a template with \[INST]... context ... question ...\[/INST] and “Answer:”).
 Using a consistent prompt template helps guide the model’s behavior.
 7. **LLM Generation:** The prompt is sent to the LLM service.
-If using Google PaLM API, we call the `generate_text` method with our prompt.
+If using Google Gemini API, we call the `generate_text` method with our prompt.
 If using DeepSeek via Ollama, we call the Ollama API (likely an HTTP call to `localhost:11434/generate` with model “deepseek-r1” and the prompt, or using their Python SDK).
 The LLM processes the prompt and produces a completion, which is the answer.
 For example, it might return: “RAG is used to provide LLMs with external knowledge so they can give accurate, up-to-date answers grounded in that data.” (hopefully something along those lines, ideally including details from context).
 8. **Post-processing:** We take the raw output from the LLM.
 We might do minimal cleanup (strip whitespace, etc.).
 If our design required adding citations in the answer, we would handle that here (e.g., if we wanted to append source titles, etc., but in our minimal approach we might not do that unless manually).
 9. **API Response:** FastAPI then sends back a JSON response to the frontend with the answer (and possibly any other info like the retrieved context for debugging, but normally just the answer text).
 10. **Frontend Display:** The user’s browser receives the answer and displays it in the UI, typically below the question box as a chat bubble or answer field.